OCA/pylint-odoo/README.md

 manifest-external-assets | Asset %s should be distributed with module's source code.
-More info at https://httptoolkit.com/blog/public-cdn-risks/ | W8162 manifest-maintainers-list | The maintainers key in the manifest file must be a list of strings | E8104 manifest-required-author | One of the following authors must be present in manifest: %s | C8101 manifest-required-key | Missing required key %s"%s" in manifest file | C8102 manifest-required-key-app | Missing required key "%s" in manifest file for modules with price. | C8119 manifest-superfluous-key | Manifest superfluous key "%s".
+More info at https://httptoolkit.com/blog/public-cdn-risks/ | W8162 manifest-maintainers-list | The maintainers key in the manifest file must be a list of strings | E8104 manifest-required-author | One of the following authors must be present in manifest: %s | C8101 manifest-required-key | Missing required key "%s" in manifest file | C8102 manifest-required-key-app | Missing required key "%s" in manifest file for modules with price. | C8119 manifest-superfluous-key | Manifest superfluous key "%s".
 It is the same as the default value: %s.
 Better remove it | C8116 manifest-version-format | Wrong Version Format "%s" in manifest file.
 Regex to match: "%s" | C8106